JavaScript Robotics: Controlling Hardware with Johnny-Five and Arduino

 Explanation

 In the above code, we import the necessary modules from Johnny-Five, namely Board and Led.
-We then initialise a new Arduino board using new Board().
+We then initialize a new Arduino board using new Board().
 Once the board is ready, indicated by the ready event, we create a new LED instance using new Led(13) where 13 represents the pin to which the LED is connected.

 Finally, we call the blink() method on the LED object to make the LED blink every 500 milliseconds.

-Save the file and run it using Node.js −
+Save the file and run it using Node.js:

 node led-control.js